 1913 Lockout: Impact & Aftermath

-Central to the exhibition will be the original Starry Plough flag which made its first appearance with the Irish Citizen Army in April 1914 in Dublin.
+Central to the exhibition was the original Starry Plough flag which made its first appearance with the Irish Citizen Army in April 1914 in Dublin.

 Meet Jim Larkin, see the Starry Plough flag, and explore the story of the Lockout through real objects from the Museum collections.
 Runs until June 2014.

-Impact & Aftermath documents life in Dublin in 1913.
+Impact & Aftermath documented life in Dublin in 1913.
 Meet the key actors and events surrounding the Lockout, including Jim Larkin and William Martin Murphy.

 Explore the aftermath of the Lockout, as well as the formation of the Citizen Army, the women’s suffrage movement and the rise of trade unions.